project-mirrors/forgejo-runner/examples/docker-compose/README.md

 ## Docker compose with docker-in-docker

+> **Warning** this example is just what it is: an example.
+It is not fit to be used in production.
+It shows how Forgejo, the Forgejo runner can work together with Docker in Docker.
+It is [tested to work in the CI](../../.forgejo/workflows/example-docker-compose.yml) and is best used as a reference, a source of inspiration.

 The `compose-forgejo-and-runner.yml` compose file runs a Forgejo instance and registers a `Forgejo runner`.
 A docker server is also launched within a container (using